Las Vegas' top risk/reward golf holes: It's time to gamble

 No. 1 on the Desert Course at Silverstone Golf Club

 ODDS: 2-1.
-If there's ever a chance to go for a green in two with limited risk, it's the opener on the Desert Course at Silverstone Golf Club.
+If there's ever a chance to go for a green in two with limited risk, it's the opener on the Desert Course at Silverstone.
 It's a short hole, just 535 yards from the tips, with wide fairways and a receptive green.
 A bunker guards the front of the green, but this is a green-light hole to start your round.
 A birdie -- or possibly an eagle -- will put a smile on your face and a whole lot of confidence in your golf game.
+Editor's Note: Silverstone Golf Club closed down in September 2015.

 No. 3 on the Snow Mountain Course at Las Vegas Paiute Golf Resort